Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 ## FAQ

 - Why is the ClientSecret in [Extensions/AzureAdOptions.cs](https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/blob/master/Extensions/AzureAdOptions.cs#L7) not used in this sample whereas it's used in other samples like [dotnet-webapp-webapi-openidconnect-aspnetcore](https://github.com/Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore).
-See discussion in #34
+See discussion in [question #34](https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/issues/34)